-- 3.9 The Applicant has stated that it intends to deploy its FTTP network in areas currently not served by such networks, typically areas served only by legacy copper access networks.
-It considers that people and businesses would benefit from the introduction of ultrafast full fibre broadband services and experience a step-change improvement in broadband speeds. - 3.10 Overall, the Applicant believes that its full-fibre network will benefit consumers more broadly by increasing competition in local markets, driving innovation, better performance and lower prices. - 3.11 We expect the deployment of new full fibre networks to improve the quality of services available and help meet the growing needs of people and businesses for connectivity.
-Where providers expand their network coverage, we expect competition to fuel innovation and customer choice. - 3.12 We consider that the network planned by the Applicant would have the potential to benefit the public.
+- 3.8 The Applicant has stated that it intends to deploy its FTTP network in areas currently not served by such networks, typically areas served only by BT's copper access network.
+It considers that people and businesses would benefit from the introduction of ultrafast full-fibre broadband services. - 3.9 We expect the deployment of new full fibre networks to improve the quality of services available and help meet the growing needs of people and businesses for connectivity.
+Where providers expand their network coverage, we expect competition to fuel innovation and customer choice. - 3.10 We consider that the network planned by the Applicant would have the potential to benefit the public.